Verification by means other than apostille

 List of qualified translators who work with the mission

 If there is a need for document translation services from the local language into Hebrew or vice versa:

 - Around the World Translations- Udi Manor: 305-936-8891

 The Israeli house organizes different activities for Israelis, as well as helping returning residents to Israel.
-For the Israeli House web site, go back to the home page and click on the Israeli House tab, or click here.
+For the Israeli House web site, click here.

 Contacts and inquiries about improving the service provided to the citizens